kjyv/FloBaRoID/README.md

 * excitation modules are not generic for any robot
 * using position control over yarp is suboptimal and can expose timing issues (seems to happen especially with used python to c bridge)
-* COM constraints need stl mesh files for the model to compute the enclosing hull, doesn't e.g. read geometric shape definitions for link
+* COM constraints need an stl mesh files for the model to compute the enclosing hull, doesn't e.g. read geometric shape definitions for link

 (more or less) Quick start :